 The responsibilities of the future chair holder include participation in teaching in the IT security and computer science study programs.
 The prerequisites are excellent scientific qualifications, usually proven by a doctorate of outstanding quality, positive evaluation as a junior professor, habilitation or equivalent academic achievement, top international publications in top-tier publication venues for security and privacy research, as well as proof of special suitability for academic teaching.
 Also required is the willingness to participate in academic self-administration.

 Further information can be found on https://www.ruhr-uni-bochum.de/en/conditions-governing-tenure-track-professorships.

 - the willingness to engage in interdisciplinary scientific work,

 - the willingness and proven ability to submit third-party funded research projects or to participate in existing research collaborations,

 - a convincing strategy to establish a research area that extends existing research in the CASA project and the faculty of computer science.

 At RUB, we are committed to promote the careers of women and people of color in the areas in which they are underrepresented.
 We therefore encourage and welcome relevant applications as well as those from non-binary or gender-queer applicants.
 Applications from persons with disabilities or equal status are very welcome.
 Ruhr-Universität Bochum is an equal opportunities employer.

-Applications with the usual documents (curriculum vitae, copies of certificates, list of publications, proof of particular suitability for academic teaching, details of research interests, list of own third-party funding), if possible in digital form, should be sent by 10.01.2022 to the Dean of the Faculty of Computer Science at Ruhr-Universität Bochum, Prof. Alexander May, e-mail: firstname.lastname@example.org.
+Applications with the usual documents (curriculum vitae, copies of certificates, list of publications, proof of particular suitability for academic teaching, details of research interests, list of own third-party funding), if possible in digital form, should be sent by 10.01.2022 to the Dean of the Faculty of Computer Science at Ruhr-Universität Bochum, Prof. Alexander May, e-mail: career(at)casa.rub.de.